mutmainaho/mutmainaho/README.md

 ### Hi there 👋.
-I'M a frontend developer.- 🌱 I’m currently learning javascript and Reactjs.
+I'M a frontend developer using React js and Mithril js.- 🌱 I’m currently working on project using Mithril Js.

 <!--
 **mutmainaho/mutmainaho** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.